Concentration of measure for classical Lie groups: Introduction

-The concentration of measure, especially in relation of an increasing of dimensions, is a very interesting phenomenon, both in mathematical and in physical contexts.
-In physics, after Einstein, spacetime is described by a four dimensional manifold with a dynamical Lorentzian geometry.
-However, at the moment there is not any reason to think that such a description should continue to work at sub-Planckian scales.
-On the opposite, at these scales quantum effects are expected to become dominant even though any theory proposed up to now is not much more than at a speculative level.
-Such quantum corrections are expected, for example, to solve the problem of curvature singularities in black hole physics, predicted by singularity theorems.
-We have not any proof indicating what exactly should happen below such scales.
-For example, regarding curvature singularities of black holes, we can think at them as an infinite energy density concentrating into a point.
-Thinking about the dynamical process of such a collapse, and remaining at a speculative level, we could not exclude that when in a very small region the energy density grows excessively, then the number spatial dimensions increases more and more.
-This would lead to a ``spreading of directions'' allowing for a lowering of the energy density and, maybe, smoothing out the singularity, since, as it is well known, the Lebesgue measure concentrates on the boundaries when dimensions increase.
-Further, the concentration of energy in higher dimensions could lead to new kind of forces induced from the ``infinite'' dimensional spacetime to the usually visible finite dimensional world, and could then appear as a mysterious force in lower dimensions.
-However, these arguments are just speculative examples, and, in order to make them dynamically working, we need to improve our understanding of the phenomenon of measure concentration, which does not depends only on the varying of dimensions but also on topology.
+In Physics, after Einstein, spacetime is described by a four dimensional manifold with a dynamical Lorentzian geometry.
+However, at present there is no reason to think that such a description should continue to work at sub-Planckian scales.
+On the contrary, quantum effects are expected to become dominant at these scales, even though any theory proposed so far is mainly at a speculative level.
+Quantum corrections are expected, for example, to solve the problem of curvature singularities in black hole physics, as predicted by singularity theorems.
+There is no proof indicating exactly what happens below such scales.
+For example, regarding curvature singularities of black holes, we may conjecture that they consist of an infinite energy density concentrating into a point.
+Remaining at a speculative level, it may be useful to think of the dynamical process of such a collapse: for instance, one cannot exclude that as soon as in a very small region the energy density grows excessively, the number of spatial dimensions increases more and more.
+This would in turn lead to a ``spreading of directions'', yield a lowering of the energy density, and, maybe, smooth out the singularity, since, as it is well known, the Lebesgue measure concentrates on the boundaries when dimensions increase.\\ Further, the concentration of energy in higher dimensions could lead to new kind of forces induced from the ``infinite'' dimensional spacetime to the usually visible finite dimensional world, and could then appear as a mysterious force in lower dimensions.
+We conjecture that one of these forces is indeed due to the phenomenon of measure concentration.
+Of course, all our arguments are merely speculative, and to substantiate them we need to improve our understanding of the phenomenon of measure concentration, which does not depend only on the varying of dimensions but also on topology.

-In order to clarify the meaning of concentration, let us consider an elementary example, which, despite it being a degenerate case it helps to understand the essential features of the phenomena we are interested in.
-Let us consider the family